 Whatever your situation, I’m here to tell you that not just anyone can be a social media manager.
 Despite the assumption that if teenagers use social media anyone can, being a social media manager takes a very specific set of skills that require a specific type of person.

 Here are the top four qualities I think you should prioritize in a social media manager!

-1. TECHNICAL KNOWLEDGE OF SOCIAL MEDIA PLATFORMS
+1 // TECHNICAL KNOWLEDGE OF SOCIAL MEDIA PLATFORMS

 Alright, let’s start with the basics: you can’t have a social media manager who doesn’t know how to effectively use the platform.
 It should go without saying, but let’s get into specifics.